klib-so/funtoo-stage3-packer/README.md

 # Funtoo Stage3 Vagrant box

 This is a minimal stage3 snapshot of Funtoo Linux that is packaged into a Vagrant box file.
-Currently only a VirtualBox version is provided.
+Currently, only a VirtualBox version is provided.
+The repository has been forked from https://github.com/foobarlab/funtoo-stage3-packer so full credit must be given as foobarlab has done the majority of the work here.
+My purpose is to customize the box to my own needs and use it as a clean environment for funtoo development.
+However, most customizations in that regard will be factored out into a separate ansible stage, so the box should still be useful to others.
 ### What's included?

  - Latest Funtoo 1.4 stage3 tarball from [https://build.funtoo.org/1.4-release-std/x86-64bit/intel64-nehalem/stage3-latest.tar.xz](https://build.funtoo.org/1.4-release-std/x86-64bit/intel64-nehalem/stage3-latest.tar.xz) using [SystemRescueCD](http://www.system-rescue-cd.org)